 The Bare Bones Bullet Journal Daily Spread

 I crammed some six or seven days onto a single page back then.
 That’s so crazy to me now!
 I think I used to feel like I needed to conserve my paper for some strange reason, so I tried to be as brief as possible with my tasks and notes.
 After much growth and experience, I say you should use as much paper as you need or want.
-If you have a busy day ahead of you, don’t feel shy about eating up most of a page to get down all the information you need.
+If you have a busy day or week ahead of you, don’t feel shy about eating up most of a page to get down all the information you need.
 Your journal is meant to be used!

 You’ll Get Better as You Go